mahilab/Syntacts/cpp.md

     Signal asr = ASR(0.1, 0.1, 0.1, 1.0, Curves::Smootheststep(), Curves::Linear());
 ```

 - Signals can be mixed using basic arithmetic.
+Multiplying and adding Signals can be thought of as an element-wise operation between two vectors.
     - Multiplying two Signals creates a new Signal of duration equal to the    shortest operand.
     - Adding two Signals creates a new Signal of duration equal to the longest operand.
 - Gain and bias can also be applied to Signals with scalar operands.
 - Additionally, some signals can accept other Signals as their input arguments.
 - Below are basic examples of mixing the Signals from above: